- Instructions for Form 1120-RIC - Introductory Material

 Change of tax year.

 Generally, a RIC must receive consent from the IRS before changing its tax year.
 To obtain the consent, file Form 1128, Application To Adopt, Change, or Retain a Tax Year.
 However, under certain conditions, a RIC may change its tax year without obtaining the consent.

 See the Instructions for Form 1128 and Pub.
 538 for more information on accounting periods and tax years.

-A RIC can round off cents to whole dollars on its return and schedules.
-If the RIC does round to whole dollars, it must round all amounts.
-To round, drop amounts under 50 cents and increase amounts from 50 cents to 99 cents to the next dollar (for example, $1.39 becomes $1 and $2.50 becomes $3).
+The RIC may enter decimal points and cents when completing its return.
+However, the RIC should round off cents to whole dollars on its return, forms, and schedules to make completing its return easier.
+The RIC must either round off all amounts on its return to whole dollars, or use cents for all amounts.
+To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+For example, $8.40 rounds to $8 and $8.50 rounds to $9.

 If two or more amounts must be added to figure the amount to enter on a line, include cents when adding the amounts and round off only the total.

 Keep the RIC's records for as long as they may be needed for administration of any provision of the Internal Revenue Code.
 Usually, records that support an item of income, deduction, or credit on the return must be kept for 3 years from the date the return is due or filed, whichever is later.
 Keep records that verify the RIC's basis in property for as long as they are needed to figure the basis of the original or replacement property.